June Neary on Audi's second generation A5 Coupe

 Could I Live With One?

-Despite the notably sharper handling, 'laid back' was still the phrase that sprang to mind after a few days with this Audi.
-It doesn't need to prove anything to anybody (least of all a bunch of conceited motoring writers) and it's likely that potential owners will be of the same mindset.
-I could live with that..
+Despite the supposedly sharper handling, 'laid back' was still the phrase that sprang to mind after a few days with this Audi.
+It's a classy coupe - and a car I would love to live with.